You are using an outdated browser. Please upgrade your browser to improve your experience.

 About SunLife

 SunLife has been around since 1810, making it one of the oldest financial services companies in the UK.
-It offers over 50s life insurance, equity release and funeral plans.
+It offers products such as over 50s life insurance and equity release.

-SunLife was the first company in the UK to offer life assurance without a medical, and has for many years been the UK’s most popular over 50s life insurance provider (Association of British Insurers).
-It is also author of one of the longest-running and most highly-regarded reports into funeral costs – the Cost of Dying.
+SunLife was the first company in the UK to offer life assurance without a medical, and has for many years been the UK’s most popular over 50s life insurance provider (Source: Association of British Insurers).
+It is also author of one of the longest-running and most highly-regarded reports into funeral costs – the Cost of Dying report.

 SunLife also works with leading finance journalists and industry experts to offer everyone over 50 free tools and guides to help with managing their money, planning a funeral and making the most of life after 50.